starlane-io/starlane/docs/content/docs.md

 starlane publish ./example/localhost-config "localhost:config:1.0.0"
 ```

+The 'publish' command takes a directory and resource path as an argument and automatically zips up the contents of the directory and publishes as an ArtifactBundle to the resource path.

-notice that 'config' is the artifact bundle series name and version 1.0.0 is the version.
+Notice that 'config' is the artifact bundle series name and version '1.0.0' is the version.
+ArtifactBundle path's are required to follow the convension of 'artifact-bundle-series-name:semver'

 ### BINDING THE CONFIG TO LOCALHOST
 For the filesystem to be accessable by the Http server the router config must be bound to the localhost space.